 What exactly is Inbound Marketing?

 Inbound Marketing is a paradigm shift from “seller-centric” marketing to “buyer-centric” marketing.
-As online consumers have taken control over the buying process, this adaptive methodology aims to meet your ideal customers where they are searching online and to attract them to your business.
+As online consumers have taken control over the buying process, this adaptive methodology aims to meet where your ideal customers are searching online and to attract them to your business.

 Why do banks need inbound marketing?

 Banks who are looking to build relationships and establish trust with their ideal customers should look no further than the inbound marketing methodology.
 It all starts with creating a well-designed, mobile-friendly website, as well as a helpful blog and social media presence.